elastic/logstash/CONTRIBUTING.md

    asking you to assign copyright to us, but to give us the right to distribute your code without restriction.
 We ask this of all contributors in order to assure our users of the origin and continuing existence of the code.
-You only need to sign the CLA once.
+You need to sign the CLA only once.
+If your contribution involves changes to third-party dependencies in Logstash core or the default plugins, you may wish to review the documentation for our [dependency audit process](https://github.com/elastic/logstash/blob/master/tools/dependencies-report/README.md).
 3. Send a pull request!
 Push your changes to your fork of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull